smcclab/smc-course/_deliverables/03-lens-performance.md

 ## Description

 At the end of semester your **LENS performance** will be assessed in terms of quality of the artefact itself and through a live performance.
+This is the culmination of your hard work in the LENS course, and it won't be a dry, boring exam---it'll be a live gig that you can invite your friends to.

 We are looking for performances (and associated artefacts) that are sophisticated in terms of fundamental aspects of music computing, have a high